-We guide you through a non-litigated, peaceful and respectful team-based approach during your divorce.
-As a Collaborative Divorce Professional, Natalya Evans seeks mutually beneficial results with you, your spouse and especially, your children.
+We guide you through a non-litigated, peaceful, and respectful team-based approach during your divorce.
+As a Collaborative Divorce Professional, Natalya Evans seeks mutually beneficial results with you, your spouse, and especially, your children.
 Dealing with family law matters can be a truly trying experience.
 Whether you are going through a divorce, an alimony issue, a custody or child support dispute, we understand the difficulties you face.
 We know the challenges that this situation places on both the adults and the children.
 We want to be a part of the solution, not the problems.

 There is a much less costly and amicable resolution to family matters.
 And if nothing else, we want you to know this – where children are involved, we help with co-parenting relationships.
-Our goal is to guide you through an amicable resolution as quickly as possible, making every attempt to work cooperatively with the other patent to achieve a fair and timely settlement of your case.
+Our goal is to guide you through an amicable resolution as quickly as possible, making every attempt to work cooperatively with the other parent to achieve a fair and timely settlement of your case.

-Our Collaborative Team consists of the two clients, their lawyers, a professional facilitator and/or financial expert if needed.
+Our Collaborative Team consists of the two clients, their lawyers, a professional facilitator, and/or financial expert if needed.
 These professional experts help the process move forward quickly and easily.
 Unlike the attorneys, they are neutral (not biased towards either side).
 Specialized training is required.
 Team members are taught to work together so that both parties achieve their goals.
 This establishes that client is in control of the focus, decisions, and pace of the divorce process.